pfdubois/BridgeBidding/source/Opening.rst

 * Opening one of a suit to show an unbalanced hand or a balanced one with too few HCP to open 1N, and up to 21 HCP.

-* Opening 2♣ (artificial) to show a very strong hand (22+ HCP balanced or somewhat fewer with a long, strong suit).
+* Opening 2♣ (artificial) to show a very strong hand (22\ :sup:`+` HCP balanced or somewhat fewer with a long, strong suit).
 Forcing!

 The opening bids from 2♦ through 5♦ are :term:`preemptive`.
 Do not make them with weak hands even though you have the correct length.
 Note that you and your partner must agree on how strong your suit is.
-One suggested agreement is that a preempt promise at least a Queen in the suit if non-vulnerable, or a good suit (two of top three honors or three of the top five, excluding QJT) if vulnerable.
+One suggested agreement is that a preempt promise at least a Queen in the suit if non-vulnerable, or a :term:`good suit` (two of top three honors or three of the top five, excluding QJT) if vulnerable.

 In third seat you can stretch a bit.
 Be careful not to preempt with too good a holding; many 10 HCP hands are too good for that.

-* 2♦, 2♥, 2♠ show a usually six-card suit and 5-10 HCP.
+* 2♦, 2♥, 2♠ show a usually |6ormore|-card suit and 5-10 HCP.
 * 3♣, 3♦, 3♥, 3♠ show a usually seven-card suit and 5-10 HCP.
 Sometimes 3♣ is bid with
   six good clubs, since the 2♣ bid can't be used.
 * Opening four of a major shows an eight-card suit.